Skip to Content

 You will need to get a written document from your psychiatrist or doctor where your mental or physical condition is clearly stated.

-The service dog has to be trained tailored to your specific condition.
+The service dog’s training will be tailored to your specific condition.

 Emotional Support Animals ESA – Usually cats and dogs are used as ESAs but it certainly can be any animal.